kostatuno/Messenger/README.md

-# Messenger Shkiper
+# Messenger "Shkiper"

-# Status: is being developed; doesn't work correctly (13.02.2023)
+# Status: not a priority; doesn't work correctly; the author is working on another project; (28.02.2023)

 ## The main goal of creating a messenger:
  1. practice in programming;